xiaoliangfan/RDC-GVFL-PRCV23/README.md

 # RDC-GVFL (PRCV-2023)
 ![image](https://github.com/zcyang-cs/RDC-GVFL/blob/main/figure/RDC-GVFL.png)

-This repository is PyTorch implementation for the PRCV 2023 paper RDC-GVFL: A Robust Detection and Correction Framework for GNN-based Vertical Federated Learning.
+This repository is PyTorch implementation for the PRCV 2023 paper **RDC-GVFL: A Robust Detection and Correction Framework for GNN-based Vertical Federated Learning**.

 The supplemental material is also available in this repository.